atharvadudhe/Ecommerce-Follow-Along/README.md

 - Using sign method to create an JWT token with mail and ID
 - Returning maxAge to set expire time
 - Added the cookie inside the response that helps in storing the cookie inside browser.

+## Milestone 34: Project Overview -

+In this milestone we learned the following things -

+Key learning -

+- We have extract the JWT token from the cookie and send it to the server.
+- Also implemnted the logic to validate the JWT token received from the client.